HaroldHoo/srvmanager/README.md

     	log file (default "/var/log/server_error.log") -pid string
     	pid file (default "/var/run/server.pid")
+  -d	Start as deamon. (default true)
   -p string
     	Listen port (default "8080")
   -s string
+    	(When used with the -pid option, the pid will be from specified pidfile.)
     	Send a signal to the process.
 The argument signal can be one of: start stop reload restart, The following table shows the corresponding system signals: stop	SIGTERM